-The joint winners of the 2016 VALA Award are:
+The joint recipients of the 2020 VALA Award for Crisis Response are:

-We wish to acknowledge other institutions who submitted entries:
+We wish to acknowledge some of the other institutions who submitted entries:

 - Eastern Regional Libraries Corporation – “Click for Home Delivery”

 Providing an ongoing service that would lift community spirit in challenging times, Eastern Regional Libraries ‘Click for Home Delivery’ service utilised Australia Post and other services such as SupportPal and OptimoRoute to deliver books, DVDs and other items to its members homes.
 Achieving 80+ deliveries (almost 800 items) per van per day, ERL has managed to deliver over 70,000 items to members since April, giving staff a great sense of purpose and pride as they rose to the challenge of providing meaningful services to its communities whilst keeping members supported and connected.

 - Geelong Regional Library Corporation – Passion, Pivot, Platform

 The Geelong Regional Library Corporation’s submission explored the GRLC response to the challenge of the COVID-19 crisis through implementing lean and quick investment in the technology scaffolding to enable working (and learning) from home, delivery of new services to the community and a more inclusive communications platform.

 - State Library Victoria – Think Tank Project